Fixed and Market Pricing for Cloud Services: PAYG and Spot Market Analysis

 We now characterize the participation decision facing jobs.

 \begin{lemma} For each class $i$ there is a cutoff $c_i$ below which jobs participate in the spot market and above which they do not. \end{lemma}

 \begin{proof} A job participates in the spot market if the payoff is better than its alternative (0 if the spot market is operated in isolation or $\max\{0,v_i - (p + c)/ \mu\}$ if PAYG with price $p$ is available).
 The payoff from participation is $v_i - c \wt{w}(c) -\wt{m}(c)$.
-Let $c$ be any type that participates.
+Let $c$ be any class that participates.
 Taking the case of the spot market in isolation first, if $v_i - c \wt{w}(c) -\wt{m}(c) \geq 0$ then $v_i - \wh{c} \wt{w}(c) -\wt{m}(c) > 0$ for all $\wh{c} < c$.
 Thus, if a job of class $i$ with cost $c$ participates all lower cost jobs do as well.
 This argument also implies that if a job with waiting cost $c$ does not participate, then neither does any job with waiting cost $\wh{c} > c$ .
 Thus, there is some threshold $c_i$ below which jobs participate and above which they do not.
 The argument with PAYG as an option is essentially the same because the minimum possible value of $\wt{w}(c)$ is $1/\mu$, the same as the waiting time under PAYG. \end{proof}

-In order to characterize an equilibrium where jobs use cutoffs $(c_1,c_2)$, we need to analyze the expected waiting time for a job with waiting cost $c$ in the spot market with cutoffs $(c_1,c_2)$.
+In order to characterize an equilibrium where jobs use cutoffs $\mb{c}=(c_1,..,c_n)$, we need to analyze the expected waiting time for a job with waiting cost $c$ in the spot market with cutoffs $\mb{c}$.
 It suffices to characterize some properties of the waiting times for arbitrary choices of cutoffs.
-Given a queuing system for the spot market, define the waiting time function $w(c; c_1,c_2)$ as the expected waiting time of a job with cost $c$ when jobs of class $i$ use cutoff $c_i$.
+Given a queuing system for the spot market, define the waiting time function $w(c; \mb{c})$ as the expected waiting time of a job with cost $c$ when jobs of class $i$ use cutoff $c_i$.
 Note that we are defining $w$ for arbitrary cutoffs, not just equilibrium ones.
-The following lemma gives the relevant properties of~$w$.
+We define $(c'_i,c_{-i})$ to be the vector obtained from $\mb{c}$ by replacing the $i$th component by $c'_i$.